nickzoic/nick.zoic.org/art/waste-web-abstract-syntax-tree-editor/index.md

 I think this idea applies especially well to [MicroPython and WebUSB](/art/micropython-webusb/) ... the device can serve up its own IDE.

-## Details
+## Parsing into AST

-When a program text file is opened, it is parsed into a tree of objects by a PEG parser.
+When a program text file is opened, it is parsed into a tree of objects which we can manipulate.

-(This may be a problem for Python: [peg.js](https://pegjs.org/) doesn't support pythonesque punctuation -- however [chevrotain](https://github.com/SAP/chevrotain) apparently does, so maybe that's a better way to go)
+### JSON

+We parse JSON using [peg.js](https://pegjs.org/) --
+the native JSON parser isn't suitable because there's a slight mismatch between JSON and JS types.

-Anyway, each AST node is a Javascript object with a "type" and a "value".
+When dealing with JSON, each AST node is a Javascript object with a "type" and a "value".
-For JSON, `true` is represented by `{ 'type': 'atom', 'value': 'true' }` and `{ "foo": 23, "bar": "baz" }` by
+For example, JSON `true` is represented by `{ 'type': 'atom', 'value': 'true' }` and `{ "foo": 23, "bar": "baz" }` by

 ```